christophzehendner/blogpost/README.md

 npm i express mongoose ejs
 npm i --save-dev nodemon
 ```
-Now we can create our server with two ways
+Now we can start our server with two ways

 ```bash
 node server.js
 ```
-or if you want to MAKE LIVE CHANGES use
+or if you want to make LIVE CHANGES use

 ```bash
 npm run devStart